NOTICE OF MORTGAGE FORECLOSURE SALE - LaDuke

 PLACE OF SALE: Sheriff's Main Office, Law Enforcement Center, 317 Walnut Ave.
 2nd Floor, Carlton, Minnesota 55718

-to pay the debt secured by said mortgage and taxes, if any, on said premises and the costs and disbursements, including attorney fees allowed by law, subject to redemption within six (6) months from the date of said sale by the mortgagor(s), their personal representatives or assigns.
+to pay the debt secured by said mortgage and taxes, if any, on said premises and the costs and disbursements, including attorney fees allowed by law, subject to redemption within five (5) weeks from the date of said sale by the mortgagor(s), their personal representatives or assigns.

 Mortgagor(s) released from financial obligation: NONE